Diocese of Oria

-The Italian Catholic Diocese of Oria (Dioecesis Uritana) is in Apulia.
+The Diocese of Oria (Dioecesis Uritana) is a Latin diocese of the Catholic Church in Apulia.
 It is a suffragan of the Archdiocese of Taranto.

 History

 It would appear that Oria Oyra (Ὑρία - Hyria, Οὐρία - Uria) in early times had bishops of its own, because there is a record on a slab in the cathedral, dating from the eighth or ninth century, in which there is mention of a Bishop Theodosius, who was not one of the bishops of Brindisi.
 A bishop of Euryatensis is named in a Novella of Emperor Leo the Isaurian in 813, which might be a Greek spelling of Oriatensis.
 When Brindisi was destroyed by the Saracens in the ninth century, its bishops established their see at Oria and called themselves Archbishops of Oria and Brindisi.
+In the late 9th century, bishop Theodosius, who had acted as papal legate to the court of Constantinople, build a chapel for the relics of Barsanuphius of Gaza, a hermit and desert father.
+These relics would be later transferred into the cathedral while the church of San Francesco da Paola was built over the chapel.

 In 918, Oria, along with Reggio, Siponto and Taranto, was attacked and devastated by Moors.
 In 924 there was another attack by Saracens and Moors.
 In 925 Muslims captured Taranto and Oria.
 In 926 the Hungarians devastated a town called Auria, which has been identified as Oria.
 In 977 the Saracens (Agareni) burned and destroyed the town.
 In 979 Bishop Andrea Albanese began to reconstruct the town, despite the rapacity of the Greek Porphyrius the Protospatha.
 Porphyrius killed the bishop.